 AI-powered credit risk assessment uses data sources outside traditional credit bureaus — rent payment history, bank transaction patterns, utility records, and more — to build borrower profiles FICO scores miss.
 For private lenders, this expands the creditworthy borrower pool without lowering underwriting standards.

 Private mortgage underwriting has always required judgment that goes beyond a three-digit score.
 Self-employed borrowers, real estate investors with complex asset structures, and high-net-worth individuals with thin credit files are exactly the profiles that dominate private lending — and exactly the profiles traditional credit models handle worst.
-As explored in the pillar piece Non-QM Loans and AI: A Match Made in Underwriting Heaven?, AI is reshaping how lenders evaluate these borrowers.
-The engine behind that shift is alternative data.
+AI is reshaping how lenders evaluate these borrowers, and alternative data is the engine driving that shift.
+For a broader look at how AI fits private mortgage risk detection, see AI Accelerating Risk Detection in Private Mortgage Underwriting.

-This listicle breaks down nine specific alternative data categories AI systems use today, what each one reveals, and why private lenders and note investors should understand the signal — and the limits — of each.
+This guide breaks down nine specific alternative data categories AI systems process today, what each one reveals, and why private lenders and note investors should understand the signal — and the limits — of each.

 Why Does Alternative Data Matter for Private Lenders?